 Raw cacao is full of essential nutrients and is considered a superfood by many.
 Aside from its energizing properties, cacao is rich in antioxidants, iron, magnesium, calcium, and supports the natural development of serotonin (those mood-boosting, stress-reducing "feel good" chemicals released in the brain), among other scientifically supported benefits.

-The recipe below is an homage to our Mexican ancestors and features organic espresso, raw cacao, warming spices, and our Homemade Almond Date Milk for a nourishing elixir to incorporate into your coffee ritual.
+The recipe below is an homage to our Mexican ancestors and features organic espresso, raw cacao, warming spices, and our Homemade Almond Date Milk for a nourishing elixir to add to rotation.

-Tools: Espresso machine (sub any concentrated brewing method), an electric milk frother or a simple pot and wooden spoon, measuring cup and measuring spoons.
+Tools: • Espresso machine (sub any concentrated brewing method) • Electric milk frother or a simple pot and wooden spoon • Measuring cup and spoons.

-Combine brewed espresso, milk, spices, and sweetener in your milk frother.
-Blend until warm.
-If using a pot and wooden spoon, add ingredients over low to medium heat and stir until warm.
-Pour into your favorite mug, take a deep breath and enjoy.
+Method: 1.
+Combine brewed espresso, milk, spices, and sweetener in your milk frother or small pot.
+2. Blend of lightly stir over medium heat until warm.
+3. Pour into your favorite mug, take a deep breath and enjoy.